Print culture

-The development of print culture
+The development of print culture in China

 Prior to print

-Prior to print, knowledge was transmitted through oral traditions, including formulaic story telling supported by mnemonic techniques, as well as architectural and material artifacts. the invention of writing brought with it the emergence of scribal culture.
+Prior to print, knowledge was transmitted through oral traditions, including formulaic story telling supported by mnemonic techniques, as well as architectural and material artifacts. the invention of writing brought with it the emergence of scribal culture or manuscript culture.
 Scholars disagree over when scribal culture developed.
 Walter Ong argues that scribal culture cannot exist until an alphabet is created, and a form of writing standardized.
 On the other hand, D. F. McKenzie argues that even communicative notches on a stick, or structure, represent “text”, and therefore scribal culture.

 Ong suggests scribal culture is defined by an alphabet.
 McKenzie says that the key to scribal culture is non-verbal communication, which can be accomplished in more ways than using an alphabet.
 These two views give rise to the importance of print culture.
 In scribal culture, procuring documents was a difficult task, and documentation would then be limited to the rich only.
 Ideas are difficult to spread amongst large groups of people over large distances of land, not allowing for effective dissemination of knowledge.

 Scribal culture also deals with large levels of inconsistency.
 In the process of copying documents, many times the meaning became changed, and the words different.
 Reliance on the written text of the time was never exceedingly strong.
 Over time, a greater need for reliable, quickly reproduced, and a relatively inexpensive means of distributing written text arose.
 Scribal culture, transforming into print culture, was only replicated in manners of written text.

 Jack Goody, however, documents that the introduction of written language was transformative for finances, religion, law, and governance.
 Written language facilitated higher levels of organization, coherence and consistency of messages, extending reach of control, ownership and belief, creating rule of law, critical comparison of statements, among other effects.
 Extensive scribal cultures with corresponding social consequences emerged in the ancient Middle East, the Ancient Hebrew world, Classic Greece and Rome, India, China, Mesoamerica, and the Islamic world.
 The complexity of cultural change in the ancient Middle East is documented in the Oxford Handbook of Cuneiform Culture.